jackyzha0/jackyzha0.github.io/content/thoughts/hackers.md

 Maybe because better incentive systems are so much harder to create and evaluate.
 Numbers are easy and an easy test that kind-of works is really tempting to stick with.

 ### Industry
 "Universities and research labs force hackers to be scientists, and companies force them to be engineers...
-Programmers were seen as technicians who translated the visions (if that is the word) of product managers into code."
+Programmers were seen as technicians who translated the visions (if that is the word) of product managers into code." (re: [academia](thoughts/academia.md))

 This feels like a problem of scale: only a small percentage of hackers *can* actually design software and it's hard for people running a company to pick these out

 Big companies want to damp oscillation/standard deviation of results, they have shareholders to which they are accountable.
 They win by sucking less than their competitors, not making great products.

-"But when you damp oscillations, you lose the high points as well as the low."
+"But when you damp oscillations, you lose the high points as well as the low." ([Vanilla Ice Cream effect](thoughts/Vanilla%20Ice%20Cream%20effect.md))

 ### Figuring things out as you go